 We are in the middle of a Mental Health Revolution.
 The word is starting to spread that mental health should be treated with as much seriousness and compassion as ailments of the physical body.
-People in positions of power are beginning to speak up and take action on their own struggles with mental health issues.
-And campaigns such as #EndTheStigma and #BellLetsTalk are allowing people across the Internet to open up and speak clearly about their experience with mental health issues, whether their own or with someone they know.
+People in positions of power are beginning to speak up and take action on their mental health issues.
+And campaigns such as #EndTheStigma and #BellLetsTalk allow people across the Internet to open up and speak clearly about their experience with mental health issues, whether their own or with someone they know.

-But the stigma is not gone yet and we have a long way to go in terms of improving Canada’s Mental Health Care system.
+But the stigma is not gone yet, and we have a long way to improve Canada’s Mental Health Care system.
 For instance, 20% of Canadians will personally experience a mental health issue in their lifetime.
-Suicide accounts for 24% of all deaths among 15-24 year olds, 16% among 25-44 year olds and is one of the leading causes of death in both men and women from adolescence to middle age.
-Anxiety has become a way of life for the Millennial generation and Universities continue to struggle with how to address growing mental health concerns among students.
+Suicide accounts for 24% of all deaths among 15-24-year-olds, 16% among 25-44-year-olds and is one of the leading causes of death in men and women from adolescence to middle age.
+Anxiety has become a way of life for the Millennial generation, and Universities continue to struggle with addressing growing mental health concerns among students.
 And unfortunately, going door to door is not going to cut it.

 On #WorldBipolarDay, we would like to offer you a list of things you can do to GET LOUD about ending the stigma around Bipolar Disorder specifically, and mental health issues more generally.
-Here’s 5 actions you can take today!
+Here are five actions you can take today!

 1) Educate Yourself

 Stereotypes abound out there about what Bipolar Disorder is and is not.
-Bipolar Disorder is not a black and white issue – there are different types and it can manifest itself alongside other mental health concerns.
-Take some time on #WorldBipolarDay to read about this mental illness so that you are better equipped to empathize with those who are struggling with it.
+Bipolar Disorder is not a black and white issue – there are different types, and it can manifest itself alongside other mental health concerns.
+Take time on #WorldBipolarDay to read about this mental illness so that you can empathize with those who are struggling with it.
 Here’s an article we’ve found to get you started.

 2) Educate Others

 As those hashtag campaigns mentioned above demonstrate, there is power in speaking out and spreading knowledge.
-Take a moment on #WorldBipolarDay to educate others by posting some interesting facts about bipolar disorder on your social media.
+Take a moment on #WorldBipolarDay to educate others by posting interesting facts about bipolar disorder on your social media.
 For instance, did you know that Bipolar Disorder is an ‘episodic illness?’
-This means that in between the highs and lows will be periods of stable moods and wellness.
-This is also a disorder that is often misdiagnosed as depression in women and schizophrenia in men.
+This means that periods of stable moods and wellness will be between the highs and lows.
+Bipolar disorder is often misdiagnosed as depression in women and schizophrenia in men.
 Pull out your own interesting facts from the well of knowledge already out there and start talking about it!

 3) Support Mental Health Care Innovation

-There is no question that the mental health care system in Canada is not meeting the needs of those who seek help.
-On #WorldBipolarDay, consider donating to the programs and organizations that are trying to take Mental Health Care to the next level in this country.
+There is no question that Canada’s mental health care system is not meeting the needs of those who seek help.
+On #WorldBipolarDay, consider donating to the programs and organizations trying to take Mental Health Care to the next level in this country.

 Eli’s Place will be the first long-term mental health care treatment centre for young adults struggling with mental health and substance abuse issues in Canada.
 Surprisingly, centres like Hopewell Farm in Ohio and Gould Farm in Massachusetts do not yet exist here.
 We are taking steps to make this happen.
 You can be part of the solution by donating today!
 Read about the story that inspired Eli’s Place here.